daviddev16/daviddev16/README.md

 # Hello world 👋

-Studying about Software and Network Engineering
+Becoming a Software and Network Engineer

 ## 🛠 Skills